Top 5 shore excursions from port of Livorno, Italy

 Top 5 shore excursions from the port of Livorno

-Here are the five top shore excursions from Livorno booked by cruise travelers like you.
+Here are the five top shore excursions from Livorno that cruise travelers like you have booked.
 Which one will you pick?

 1. Florence